 To help bring about positive change for young people, IPPF European Network is working to strengthen healthcare systems through the project Youth Voices, Youth Choices, and to remove all kinds of barriers preventing youth from accessing essential care in five Balkan countries: Albania; Bosnia & Herzegovina; Bulgaria, Kosovo and North Macedonia.
 We are focusing particularly on the needs of those living in remote areas, as well as those from communities that face challenging social conditions, such as the Roma.

-As a basis for this work, we conducted a study to provide us with a clearer picture of the impact of the pandemic on young people’s SRHR.
-This series of reports presents the findings of the study, carried out by and among youth in five Balkan countries.
+As a basis for this work, in 2021 and early 2022, we conducted a study to provide us with a clearer picture of the impact of the pandemic on young people’s SRHR.
+The data was published in a series of reports presenting the findings of the study, carried out by and among youth in five Balkan countries.
 The reports, available for download below, document young people’s SRH needs and experiences and the perspectives of healthcare providers and other relevant stakeholders on these needs.
 They also capture the latter’s needs as they deliver services, information and education to young people, building on their experience of COVID-19.